 Under Gibson’s leadership, the Grove City athletic department has excelled in all areas.
 The philosophy of “Wolverines Together” has further galvanized Grove City’s tradition-laden athletic department while fostering continued success at the conference, regional and national levels.

-Grove City has swept the Presidents' Athletic Conference men's and women's All-Sports Trophies in each of the last two seasons.
+Grove City has swept the Presidents' Athletic Conference men's and women's All-Sports Trophies in each of the last three seasons.
 In 2024-25, Grove City sent teams and/or athletes to 11 NCAA Division III Championships and finished 69th in the NACDA Learfield Directors' Cup Division III standings.

 A league-high 11 Wolverine teams won conference titles in 2024-25.
 The previous year, Grove City teams won a conference-best 10 conference titles, with five teams advancing to NCAA Division III Championship Tournament play.